 The best form of advertising that I have comes from having raving fans.
 One of my aims is to enjoy my business and to convert my clients into raving fans through excellent service and results.
 Combining this with the power of social media to spread the words of the raving fans is by far my best advertising tool.

 How important is social media to your business?

 Social media is very important to my business in that it allows me to showcase my work on a regular basis and to build a picture of the process of achieving results for my clients.
 It provides me with the platform to build a community of people that share the passion of design and property without having to sell or pitch.
-Facebook is a particularly great platform to share the visual proof of my work to potential clients.
+Facebook is a particularly great platform to share the visual proof of my work with potential clients.
 This makes it easier for them to approach me.
 In addition to being a marketing tool, social media is useful for finding inspiration and for interacting with other small business owners.